 Yes, but some time ago and we want to make sure the new community centre reflects the needs of today and the future.

-23. What will happen to the tennis courts?
+23. What about the tennis courts?

 24. How many car parking spaces will there be?

-We are aiming for around 50 car park spaces plus overspill parking for
+We are aiming for around 50 car park spaces plus overspill parking for large events.

 25. How can I get involved?